as-pect/as-pect/README.md

 C ./as-pect.config.js
 ```

-If you want `asp`'s boilerplate located somehwere other than in `assembly/`,
+If you want `asp`'s boilerplate located somewhere other than in `assembly/`,
 you can move it yourself, and update `as-pect.config.js` to point to the new
 location accordingly.